-1. Philips Avent has a broad base and a round nipple with different sizes and flow rate.
+Bottle nipples from Philips Avent have a broad base and a round nipple with different sizes and flow rate.
 There is a 1-hole nipple for newborns, 2-hole slow flow for 1 month-old babies, a 3-hole medium flow and a variflo variable flow for babies 3 months and up, and a 4-hole fast flow for babies 6-months and above.

-2. Playtex Ventaire Slow Flow Nipple- Wide features a raised, textured area which encourages proper latch-on.
+Slow Flow Nipple- Wide from Playtex Ventaire features a raised, textured area which encourages proper latch-on.
 The slow-flow nipple –wide is designed for newborns.
 A fast flow nipple is also available for older babies.
 An added feature to this is that it reduces the baby’s penchant for gas and colic.

 Each baby is different and therefore may have different preferences.
 So, try them and find a good fit for your baby.

 For more related articles on feeding your baby, see:

 Best Baby Bottles in Singapore for Every Need and Budget